GDog1985/howtos/seafile-guide.md

 **Disclaimer:**

-This guide was written for [Ubuntu Server 16.04](https://www.ubuntu.com/server), you may run into issues if you are using another operating system.
+This guide was written for [Centos 7.x](https://www.centos.org/), you may run into issues if you are using another operating system.
 We are welcoming contributions for guides to other distributions.

 This document is also written with the expectation that you have a technical level high enough to administrate Linux servers.

-If you need help setting up your instance, you may want to try tooting at the [#MastoAdmins](https://mastodon.social/tags/mastoadmins) hashtag.

 ## What is this guide?

-This guide is a walk through of the setup process of a [Mastodon](https://github.com/tootsuite/mastodon/) instance.
+This guide is a walk through of the setup process of a [Seafile](https://www.seafile.com/en/home/) instance.

 We use example.com to represent a domain or sub-domain.
 Example.com should be replaced with your instance domain or sub-domain.